cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

   --testnet-magic 1
 ```

-If we start the `hydra-tui` and wait a bit until the transaction we just sent is re-observed by the `hydra-node` we should see that the `Head` is now open.
+If you start the `hydra-tui` and wait until the transaction you just sent is re-observed by the `hydra-node`, you should see that the head is now open.